Yoannmont/Destiny-2-guessr/server/README.md

 - OAuth-based Bungie account linking
 - Fetching and storing inventory data from the user's Bungie account
 - This integration is powered by the social-auth-app-django package (formerly social_django), using Bungie as an OAuth2 provider.

+To run:
+- copy .env.example content to a new .env and replace with your settings.
+- run bin/mkvenv
+- Ready !